alextsfox/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a PhD student at the University of Wyoming working in Professor Brent Ewers' Ecophysiology Lab.
-I'm particularly interested in applying modern technology and informatics tools to study ecosystem fluxes and inform land management decisions.
+AHAHAHAHAHHA I'm particularly interested in applying modern technology and informatics tools to study ecosystem fluxes and inform land management decisions.